ExchangeBC/devexUtils/backup/README.md

-# docker-rethink-to-s3
+# devex-backup

-Container that daily backs up a RethinkDB database to S3
+Container that daily backs up Mongo to a provisioned volume

 # How to Use